 Lab grown diamonds may be compared to created diamond simulants but the fact is, lab-created diamonds are chemically and physically the same composition as genuine, natural diamonds.
 Having the same performance and strength.
 Today, scientists can grow diamonds that are, at a molecular level, the same as the diamonds that come from the earth.
 So why not get a lab grown diamond?

 Well, everyone can make their own individual choice about whether they prefer natural or lab grown diamonds.
 At Diamond Studs, we offer both lab-created diamonds and natural mined diamonds that were formed in the earth’s crust over many billions of years.
 We offer only genuine diamonds from the earth and lab created diamonds that are exclusively set in quality precious metals of gold or platinum, suited to secure your stunning diamonds for generations to come.
 In this post, we’ll take a closer look at real diamonds vs. lab grown diamonds so you can understand the distinctions and make an educated selection for yourself.
 Afterall, life is about choice.

 Real Diamonds vs. Lab Grown Diamonds: How They’re Made

-People like diamonds because they’re beautiful.
+People have adored diamonds for centuries because they’re beautiful and unique.
 But another major part of the appeal is how a diamond is formed.
-Real diamonds are formed deep in the earth’s crust over more than a billion years, which is a wonder of nature.
+Genuine, real diamonds are formed deep in the earth’s crust over more than a billion years, which is a wonder of nature.
 Diamonds are associated with eternity because each of the world’s diamonds has been around since before the advent of the human race.

 On the other hand, it takes around six to ten

 weeks to create a lab grown diamond.
 In a lab, scientists mimic the conditions